ocetrac/ocetrac/paper/paper.md

 ---
-title: 'Ocetrac: A Python package to label and track unique geospatial features from gridded datasets'
+title: 'Ocetrac: A Python package to track the spatiotemporal evolution of marine heatwaves'
 tags:
   - Python
   - image processing